Life at a Camp in the USA

-Every summer, more than 7 million American children attend one of more than 12,000 summer camps throughout the United States.
+Every summer, more than 7 million American children go to one of more than 12,000 summer camps throughout the United States.
 While there, they learn about themselves and the world around them.
 Even more importantly, they grow both as individuals and part of a team.
 Camp is designed to help children mature socially, emotionally, intellectually and morally by providing them with a structured environment where they can live and play with positive role models.
 Experts in the field of child development recognize that camp provides children with an invaluable experience.
 Regardless of your role, you will be able to make a positive impact on children’s lives at camp this summer!

 Every camp is different.
 Each camp has distinct goals, philosophies, programs, policies and types of campers.
 Though we expect everyone’s summer to be great, we know everyone’s summer will also be different.
 Get to know the specifics of your camp before you arrive in the United States by looking at its website or emailing your camp with questions.